A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography: Introduction

-However, existing research on using PINNs for EIT has primarily focused on the semi-inverse EIT problem\cite{bar2021strong,pokkunuru2023improved}, where it is assumed that the internal potential field is fully accessible.
-L. Bar et al.\cite{bar2021strong} were the first to apply PINNs for semi-inverse EIT, followed by A. Pokkunuru et al.\cite{pokkunuru2023improved}, who introduced data-driven energy-based priors\cite{lecun2006tutorial} to accelerate PINN convergence and improve imaging accuracy.
+L. Bar et al.\cite{bar2021strong} were the first to apply PINNs for semi-inverse EIT, demonstrating promising results under the smooth conductivity assumption.
+Subsequently, A. Pokkunuru et al.\cite{pokkunuru2023improved} introduced data-driven energy-based priors\cite{lecun2006tutorial} to accelerate PINN convergence and enhance imaging accuracy.
 Solving semi-inverse EIT involves two networks: a forward network and an inverse network.
 The forward PINN network $f_{u}^{semi}\left( x,y \right) $ predicts the potential $u(x,y)$ at any point $(x,y)\in \mathscr{H} \subset \mathbb{R} ^2$, given the known conductivity distribution within the target domain $\mathscr{H} $.
 The inverse PINN network $f_{\sigma}^{\mathrm{semi}}(x,y)$, on the other hand, estimates the conductivity $\sigma (x,y)$ across $\mathscr{H} $, given the internal potential field $u(x,y)$ at all points.
 Automatic differentiation(AD) is then applied to $f_{u}^{\mathrm{semi}}(x,y)$ to compute the gradient, which serves as a constraint in the PDE loss for the inverse network.This approach requires $f_{u}^{\mathrm{semi}}(x,y)$ to be explicitly differentiable, allowing the use of tools like TensorFlow’s $tf.gradients$ function.
 This smoothness assumption\cite{evans2010partial} underpins the Gaussian-smoothing used in these studies, restricting conductivity distributions to simple shapes, such as circles or ellipses.